jenniferlynparsons/jenniferlynparsons/work with me.md

 I start and end my day with deep work.
 I have those hours blocked off on my schedule.
 Meetings are possible during this time, but please ask first.

 I have my most energy in the morning and have a little dip somewhere between 2:00 and 4:00.
 I usually have very little left in the tank at the end of the day.
-Similarly, Mondays are my most energetic and Friday I have little energy left.
+Similarly, Mondays are my most energetic and on Fridays I have little energy left.

 ## Communication Preferences
 I respond quite promptly on Slack and only check email about twice a day.
 I only respond outside of working hours if the matter is urgent or the information I have will unblock someone still working (East Coast vs West Coast, for example).